 - Advance planning visits (APV): are planning visits to the country of the host organisation before the start of the volunteering activities.
-The purpose of the APVs is to ensure high quality activities by facilitating and preparing administrative arrangements, building trust and understanding and setting-up a solid partnership between the organisations involved.
+The purpose of the APVs is to ensure high quality activities by facilitating and preparing administrative arrangements, building trust and understanding and setting-up a solid partnership between the organisations and people involved.
 The visits will be typically organised for activities involving young people with fewer opportunities.
-In duly justified cases, visits will also be organised for participants who may encounter various difficulties throughout their activities, such as young people who have never travelled abroad.
-Participants can also be involved in the visit to help integrate them fully in the project and complement any other preparatory activity. - Complementary activities: are relevant side activities designed to add value and augment the results of the project as well as to strengthen its impact on the local, regional, and/or European level.
+Advanced planning visits can also be organised, in dully justified cases, when the visit is a prerequisite to the successful implementation of the activities.
+Participants with fewer opportunities can be involved in the visit to help integrate them fully in the project and complement any other preparatory activity. - Complementary activities: are relevant side activities designed to add value and augment the results of the project as well as to strengthen its impact on the local, regional, and/or European level.
 These complementary activities also aim at raising awareness of the value of volunteering for young people and for communities as well as at strengthening the recognition of the skills and competences gained by the volunteers.
-Complementary activities could include: job shadowing, meetings, workshops, conferences, seminars, training courses, coaching, etc. A maximum of 10 % of the total project budget can be allocated to complementary activities.
+Complementary activities could include: job shadowing, meetings, workshops, conferences, seminars, training courses, coaching, etc.